top of page

 With the rise of the internet, digital advertising has become a vital piece of the pie for your advertising strategy.
 As you might expect, there are many different digital advertising options.
 You can use Facebook Advertising, Google Ads, YouTube ads, TikTok ads, and the list goes on.
 It can be hard to keep track of the different things you should be monitoring on each of these.

 The most popular digital advertising tool is invariably Google Ads.
-Google Ads offers a variety of KPIs (Key Performance Indicators) that will help you and your company track how well your campaign is going and what you can do to make it perform better.
-In this article, we'll walk you through the critical Google ads performance metrics you need to measure and cover what they mean.
+Tracking the right KPIs for Google ads will help you and your company measure how well your campaign is going and what you can do to make it perform better.
+For scaling businesses, monitoring the specific Google Ads KPI startups rely on is critical.
+In this article, we'll walk you through the performance metrics you need to measure and cover what they mean.

 Let's Market The Hell Out of Your Business!